Linuxfabrik/monitoring-plugins/check-plugins/icinga-topflap-services/README.md

 **Data Collection:**

-* Fetches data from the IcingaDB event history via the IcingaWeb2 REST API using HTTP Basic authentication
+* Fetches data from the Icinga DB event history via the Icinga Web 2 REST API using HTTP Basic authentication
 * Groups events by host and service, then counts state changes per service within the lookback window
 * Uses a temporary SQLite database to store and aggregate event data per check run (dropped and recreated each run)
 * Credentials can be provided via command-line parameters or a password INI file (command-line takes precedence)